-First things first: we’ll give you some background on mojitos and teach you how to make this watermelon masterpiece.
+We’ll give you some background on mojitos and teach you how to make this watermelon masterpiece in this handy guide.

 About Watermelon Mojitos

 The Mojito dates back to at least the 1500s, and there are countless theories about its origins.
 We’ll share a few of our favorites here with you.
 Havana, Cuba, often gets credit for being the Mojito’s country of origin—particularly a little restaurant and bar called La Bodeguita del Medio.

 In reality, La Bodeguita’s fame is most likely from Ernest Hemingway’s admiration of how they prepared their Mojito, rather than the bar being the first to invent it.